-The following values for the .AperFuntion attribute were deprecated in 2019.06.
-They were very rarely, if ever, used.
+The following values for the .AperFuntion attribute were deprecated.

-CutOut PCB cut-outs.
+Drawing This generic value was replaced by a range of specific drawing types such as FabricationDrawing etc. CutOut PCB cut-outs.
 This is the generic term for a hole other than a drill hole.
 Slot PCB slots.
 This is a subset of the cut-outs.
 Which cut- outs are called slots is subjective.
 In case of doubt use the value CutOut.
 Cavity Cavities in a PCB.